Simplicity & Structure Rule in This Small GardenA tiny, narrow lot in Eugene, Oregon becomes a pocket-size garden full of treasures

 When Buell Steelman and I bought a semineglected ranch-style house at the top of a tiny, narrow, sloping, treeless lot in Eugene, Oregon, its only outdoor “features” were two ramshackle sheds, several haphazardly placed fences and 1,200 square feet of concrete.
 Affordability clearly trumped charm, but the unusual dimensions of the outdoor space and the large living-room window that overlooked the future garden and hills to the west sparked our imaginations.
 We like to think we created a space that is uniquely ours—a showcase of our work and a reflection of our passions.

 Buell and I met while working at Gardens, a groundbreaking landscape architecture design/build company in Austin, Texas.
 Neither of us had a background in landscaping, and we stumbled on positions at Gardens by chance.
 The company’s use of strong lines, bold plantings, and contemporary and traditional materials immediately appealed to our tastes and talents.
 We loved our work, but we craved a smaller city in a milder climate.
-In 2002, we moved to Eugene to create our own garden design/build business, Mosaic.
+We later moved to Eugene to create our own garden design/build business, Mosaic.
 We borrowed our objectives from James David, Gardens’ founder: Design powerful spaces, build them to the highest standard of quality, constantly push the boundaries of your work and start with your own garden.

 In our new space, we sought to incorporate the classical-contemporary style of our work in Austin with the plants, materials and atmosphere of the Pacific Northwest.
 We needed to experiment and showcase our work, but we most desired a space that reflected our love of food, entertaining and of course gardening.
 From our first look at the property, we understood that its limited size would challenge us to focus and define our goals.